Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-{ As predicted from the bosonized Hamiltonian \eqref{refermionized_Hamiltonian_tp_relevant} we expect two additional and distinct phases, next to the ``stable" \emph{4MF} and two polarized ones.
-In the following we use unravel their properties using the topological invariants, which reveals that they are \emph{2MF} phases, however with only with one Majorana edge mode for both wires.
-We label these \emph{2MF-a} and \emph{2MF-b}, where the $a$ phase lies to the left of $\mu = 0$ and the $b$ phase to the right. { We performed several DMRG calculations, verifying the phase diagram in \ref{fig:PD_g0_tp} for sufficiently\footnote{i.e. where no transition to \emph{Mott} physics has occurred.} low interaction $g$ and relevant inter-wire-hopping $t_{\bot}$, i.e. where no finite-size effects may occurr.} \\
+{ As predicted from the bosonized Hamiltonian \eqref{re-fermionized_Hamiltonian_tp_relevant} we expect two additional and distinct phases, next to the ``stable" \emph{4MF} and two polarized ones.
+This coincides with previous results for the Kitaev ladder, for example in \cite{ladder1} and \cite{ladder2}, in the non-interacting limit.

+We unravel the topological properties of these additional phases using the adapted topological numbers \eqref{Combined_pole_equations}, showing that the additional phases are \emph{2MF}, with a single Majorana edge mode per side for both wires.} We label these \emph{2MF-a} and \emph{2MF-b}, where the $a$ phase lies to the left of $\mu = 0$ and the $b$ phase to the right. { We performed several DMRG calculations, verifying the phase diagram in \ref{fig:PD_g0_tp} for sufficiently \footnote{ie. where no transition to \emph{Mott} physics has occurred.} low interaction $g$ and relevant inter-wire-hopping $t_{\bot}$, i.e. where no finite-size effects may occur. \\

-The phase diagram was probed extensively, and we present here the numerical results along three distinct ``trajectories", \emph{cf.} figure \ref{fig:trajectories_tp05}, in the $g-\mu$ plane.
-Without loss of generality we present here the results for $t_{\bot}/t = 1/2$.
-The various phases are classified using the Chern $C^{ pm}$ and $\overline{C}^{\pm}$ numbers, which we extracted from the DMRG obtained GS.
+The phase diagram was probed extensively, and we present the numerical results along three distinct ``trajectories" \emph{C2, C4} and \emph{B1} \emph{cf.} figure \ref{fig:trajectories_tp05}, in the $g-\mu$ plane.
+Without loss of generality, we present here the results for $t_{\bot}/t = 1/2$.
+The various phases are classified using the Chern $C^{\pm}$ and $\overline{C}^{\pm}$ numbers, which we extracted from the DMRG obtained GS.
 Beginning with the trajectory labeled as \emph{B1}, which starts deep in the polarized phase and then drives upward with interaction strength $g$, \emph{cf.} figure \ref{fig:traj_B1}.
 The $C^{\pm}$ and $\overline{C}^{\pm}$ numbers are very stable against increasing $g$, compared to previous results for $t_{\bot} = 0$.
-The figure shows clearly that, around $g \sim 3t$, the $+$Band undergoes a transition from trivial to topological.
-The antibonding-band ($-$) remains trivial however, which signals the transition from the \emph{R-Polarized} to \emph{2MF-b} phases in figure \ref{fig:PD_g0_tp}. \\
+The figure shows, that around $g \sim 3t$, the $+$band undergoes a transition from trivial to topological.
+The antibonding band ($-$) remains trivial however, which signals the transition from the \emph{R-Polarized} to \emph{2MF-b} phases in figure \ref{fig:PD_g0_tp}.